indukantdeo/NN_implementation_numpy/README.md

 # NN_implementation_numpy
-This is the repository containig implementation of fully connected neural network using numpy.
-The assignment is part of the course UBC CPSC 532S
+This is the repository containing implementation of fully connected neural network using numpy.
+The code is part of the course assignment of UBC CPSC 532S.

+## Create a virtual environment
+`
+load python
+pip install venv
+python -m venv venv
+source venv/bin/activate
+pip install -r requirements.txt
+`